rtbo/squiz-box/ReadMe.md

 auto algo = CompressZstd.init;
 auto stream = algo.initialize();

-// repeat for as many chunks of memory as necessary stream.input = dataChunk;
+stream.input = nextDataChunk();
 stream.output = buffer;

+// something along this logic
+while(true)
+{
+    const lastChunk = hasDataChunk() ?
+No.lastChunk : Yes.lastChunk;

+    // algo.process will compress data from input to output.
+    // along the way, stream.input and stream.output are reduced.
+    // (e.g. stream.input = stream.input[processed .. $])
+    // Depending on algorithm latency, it is possible to consume several mega-bytes of input
-auto streamEnded = algo.process(stream, No.lastChunk);
+    // before starting to write any output. const streamEnded = algo.process(stream, lastChunk);

-// send buffer content out
+    if (streamEnded || stream.output.empty)
+    {
-// at some point we send the last chunk and receive notification that the stream is done.
+        // send the filled buffer out and notify the stream that output space is available
+        // (no need to zero-out the buffer) sendBufferOut(buffer[0 .. $ - stream.output.length]);
+        stream.output = buffer;
+    }

+    if (stream.input.empty && hasDataChunk())
+        // initialize or reset new input data stream.input = nextDataChunk();

+    if (streamEnded)
+        break;
+}

 // we can reset the stream and keep the allocated resources for a new round algo.reset(stream);